What Is Quorum Scheduling? The Concept That Fixes D&D Group Chaos

 Create your first quorum-scheduled event →

-If you want to understand the full voting algorithm — how If-Needed votes interact with quorum, how waitlists work when a date fills up — see the Voting Logic page.
+To understand the full voting algorithm — how If-Needed votes interact with quorum, how waitlists work when a date fills up — see the Voting Logic page.